 There are many good reasons to learn French.
 It’s the language of fashion, arts and gastronomy, and a working language of organisations like the UN, WTO, FIFA, EU and many more.

-There are some excellent courses available.
 Which one to pick?
 It depends on your objectives and situation.

 Three French-only language schools in Singapore